fishjam-dev/react-native-membrane-webrtc/README.md

 const { connect, disconnect, error } = useWebRTC();
 ```

 Connect to the server and join the room using the `connect` function.
 Use user metadata to pass things like usernames etc. to the server.
-After joining the room the user is visible to their peers and vice-versa.
 You can also pass connection params that will be sent to the socket when establishing the connection tries.

 ```ts
 const startServerConnection = () => {